 He joined IJM Corporation Berhad as Financial Controller in 1983 and was appointed Group Managing Director in 1997 and served in this position until 2010.
 He held the position of Executive Deputy Chairman of IJM Corporation Berhad from 2011 to 2013 and Non-Executive Deputy Chairman thereafter till August 2019.

-He is currently the Non-Executive Chairman of IJM Corporation Berhad and Director of IJM Plantations Berhad, Grupo Concesionario del Oeste S.A., Argentina, Malaysia Airlines Berhad, and Malaysia Aviation Group Berhad.
+He is currently the Non-Executive Chairman of IJM Corporation Berhad and a Director of Grupo Concesionario del Oeste S.A., Argentina, Malaysia Airlines Berhad, and Malaysia Aviation Group Berhad.
 He is also a member of the Board of Trustees of the Malaysian Community & Education Foundation and a member of the Olympic Council Trust Management Committee.

 Mr Milne was appointed as the Non-Independent Executive Director and Chief Executive Officer (CEO) on 24 May 2018.